labarlab-emorep/func_preprocess/README.md

 ## Considerations
-- If the default `--sess-list` is used, data from both session are required and the entire workflow will fail if one session fails or is missing.
-Specify the existing session when only session exists or rerunning a specific session e.g. `--sess-list ses-day2`
+- If the default `--sess` is used, data from both session are required and the entire workflow will fail if one session fails or is missing.
+Specify the existing session when only session exists or rerunning a specific session e.g. `--sess ses-day2`
 - Long file paths can result in buffer overflow errors for FreeSurfer!